Why should you avoid dairy in your MS diet?

-In terms of general health, a research study involving more than 135,000 men and women in the U.S. linked cow’s milk to the degenerative neurological disorder Parkinson’s Disease.6 Researchers speculate that dairy products may have a generally toxic effect on nervous tissue.
+In terms of general health, a research study involving more than 135,000 men and women in the U.S. linked cow’s milk to the degenerative neurological disorder Parkinson’s Disease.
+Researchers speculate that dairy products may have a generally toxic effect on the central nervous system.

 Lactose intolerance is common in many populations around the world (most notably Mediterranean, Asian, and African).
 Lactose-intolerant people experience a variety of ill effects from milk, including bloating, cramps, diarrhea, and nausea.